rama1997/NBA-Postgame-Excitement-Rater/README.md

 # NBA-Game-Recap

+Determines how exciting daily NBA games are using live data obtained from the NBA API, and concludes whether or not the game is worth watching.
+For games that are determiend to be worth watching, searches for the highlight video from the NBA Youtube channel using the Youtube API.

 ## Features
 - Uses the NBA API to obtain the daily game schedule as well as the game’s result and stats
 - Evaluate the game and give a precap of whether the game is exciting enough to watch or not